Antisemitism & Genocide: Understanding History

 Genocide is a legal term defined by the United Nations in 1948.
 It refers to acts committed with the intent to destroy, in whole or in part, a national, ethnic, racial, or religious group.

 Throughout history, genocide has taken devastating forms.
 For example, during the Holocaust (1941–1945), Nazi Germany systematically murdered approximately six million Jews, targeting them solely for their identity.
 Similarly, the Armenian Genocide (1915–1917), carried out by the Ottoman Empire, resulted in the deaths of around 1–1.5 million Armenians, mostly Christians, through mass deportations, executions, starvation, and forced conversions.
-These acts were planned and state-organized, not random acts of violence.
+These acts were planned and state-organized, not random violence.

 I believe that whenever individuals or movements attempt to replace what is original, seize its place by force, and claim absolute authority, the result is corruption and violence against fellow human beings.
 History repeatedly illustrates this pattern.
 Cain murdered his brother Abel out of jealousy.
 The Egyptian Pharaoh oppressed and enslaved the Israelites.
 The Babylonian Empire and other great powers sought to crush the small nation of the Jews—the Kingdom of Israel.
-The Romans persecuted and executed early Christians.
-In the twentieth century, Hitler promoted Nazism, sought to elevate himself as a false savior, and carried out the systematic murder of the Jewish people.
-Similarly, extremist Islamist movements have attempted to replace Jews and Christians, using hatred, violence, and coercion.
-They mock and criticize other beliefs, but they enforce blasphemy laws and punish dissent to silence criticism of their beliefs.
-Across history, the attempt to erase others and dominate in the name of power or ideology has consistently led to persecution, suffering, and mass violence.
+The Polytheist Romans Empire persecuted and executed early Christians.
+In the twentieth century, Hitler promoted Nazism, elevated himself as a false savior, and carried out the systematic murder of the Jewish people.

 Examples of Genocide